min2ha/ukwa-site/content/target/17945/index.en.md

   "subject": "British Stand-up Comedy Archive"
 }

-# Guardian, The: The green room: Mark Thomas, comedian

 Interview with comedian Mark Thomas for The Guardian's Environment 'The green room' feature, February 2009.